arjanh79/AirFit/README.md

 ### Notes for Future Updates
 - Fix loss logging after the optimizer step.
+  - At the moment (07-May), the difference is very small.
 - Improve mini-batch support.
 - Expand and finalize this document.